Will Millennials move to the suburbs and buy houses?

 Renters in New York City have a uniquely dysfunctional relationship with real estate: The more time we spend living in some of the most desirable housing in the world, the less happy we become.
 Or maybe that’s just me.

 My wife and I pay $2,100 a month for what seems like two square feet and minimal natural light in a converted hospital in a cool Brooklyn neighborhood.
 There’s an artisanal pizza shop, hole-in-the-wall cafe, and kid-friendly beer garden right around the block.
 I’m a 15-minute walk from a major metropolitan museum, botanical gardens, and the best park in all of New York.
-When it’s warm I bike, toss the frisbee, and drink whisky on rooftops.
+When it’s warm I like to rent a bike here and go for a ride, toss the frisbee, and drink whisky on rooftops.
 The beach is only 30 minutes away.

 When people are young and they don’t have children, they appreciate the conveniences of urban cores, but when they start raising children, they appreciate the suburban environment even more.
 I believe Millennials will move the suburbs like previous generations did, but when they get there, they may chose to rent instead, particularly since so many single-family detached homes in nice neighborhoods are now available to rent.